Master of Professional Studies (M.P.S.) ILR Degree Program Policy

 1. Objectives of the M.P.S.
 ILR Degree Program

 The ILR Master of Professional Studies (M.P.S.)
-Degree is designed for individuals who are already practitioners and want to retool or redirect their efforts to a specific competency.
+Degree is designed for individuals who are already practitioners, have a minimum of 8-10 years of work experience, and want to retool or redirect their efforts to a specific competency.
 It is appropriate for international students who wish to obtain training in the general area of industrial and labor relations and for domestic students who are employed in the human resources field and wish to upgrade their skills and understanding.
 This is an unstructured program, without specific prescribed courses, which requires a research project.
 The on-campus M.P.S. degree is a one-year, full-time residential program intended for mid-career professionals with extensive experience in the field.
 No financial aid is provided for the M.P.S.
 An employee degree candidate who is admitted to the M.P.S. program must meet these conditions; in particular the employer must pay standard M.P.S. tuition to the ILR School.
-A part-time ILR M.P.S. program is available in New York City (see the ILR website for details).
+A part-time ILR M.P.S. program is available in New York City (see our Graduate Degree Programs page for details).